Item # ZIP001X

 Reviews & Community

 As we all know, Zipp makes some of the absolute best carbon road wheelsets in the world.
-They also make fantastic cockpit components (stem, bar, seatpost).
+They also make -fantastic-cockpit components.

 The "Service Course" SL is simply one of the BEST road stems made in the sport -especially for the price.

-Super high quality (3-D forged, aircraft grade, 7050 aluminum alloy), strong, light weight (only ~125 g, as light as some carbon stems!) ...and... affordable.
+Super high quality (3-D forged, aircraft grade, 7050 aluminum alloy), strong, light weight (Zipp says 135g in size 100mm) ...and... affordable.
 That is a combination that is hard to beat.

 In addition, Zipp's Service Course SL stem in their "beyond black" finish is absolutely stunning, one of the best looking road stems on the market today.
 This is bike jewelry.

-Install note: This stem is a high-tech alloy work of art.
-I strongly rec the use a quality torque wrench or one of Park's excellent new torque keys ($45) to tighten the bolts down to spec (6 Nm max torque).
+Install note: I strongly rec the use a quality torque wrench or one of Park's excellent new torque keys ($45) to tighten the bolts down to spec (6 Nm max torque).
+Don't over tighten.
+And you don't need to if you use a torque wrench.